Best daily deals

 A photo of the closed backs of the Audio-Technica ATH-M20XBT headphones, set in front of pegboard and wood.

-Closed back headphones like the Audio-Technica ATH-M20XBT are able to physically block high frequency noise from reaching your eardrum to a degree, but they’re not able to handle low-frequency noise as well as ANC headphones.
+Closed-back headphones like the Audio-Technica ATH-M20XBT can physically block high-frequency noise from reaching your eardrum to a degree, but they cannot handle low-frequency noise as well as ANC headphones.

 As with any set of headphones, the fit is going to determine the performance.
 When it comes to blocking outside noise from reaching your ears, the Audio-Technica ATH-M20XBT will work better than your average headset—but shallow ear cups might mean that your ears could interrupt the seal and give you worse performance than what you see in the chart below.
 As the Audio-Technica ATH-M20XBT is not a set of active noise cancelers, there’s no reliable way to increase noise reduction if that’s important to you.